Stress: The Fundamentals And How You May Help Relieve It

 Whether it’s a looming deadline at work, busy schedule, or particularly bad traffic, stress is an unfortunate part of our modern lifestyles.

-Regardless of the cause, you may be wondering what the fight or flight response is, how it may affect your body, and what you may do to help relieve it.
+Regardless of the cause, you may be wondering what the fight or flight response is, how it may affect your body, and tips to relieve stress.

 Read on to learn more about stress.
 Alternatively, you might like to use the links below to navigate to the specific information you’re looking for.

 You’re likely familiar with the feeling of being ‘stressed’.
-After all, it’s a common occurrence in our lives.
+After all, it’s a common occurrence in many people’s lives.